Cydnirn/espAuthAbsent/README.md

 Can be run with other app, including **PHP** as long as they are in different ports

+With version 2.1.1, now runs with MQTT Server running on [Aedes])(https://github.com/moscajs/aedes) which provide faster data transfer than http (Should have realized sooner)

 ## Contents

 - [Requirements](#requirements)